chriskonnertz/translation-factory/README.md

 [package auto-discovery](https://medium.com/@taylorotwell/package-auto-discovery-in-laravel-5-5-ea9e3ab20518)
  so it will be auto-detected.

-Now please publish the assets of the Translation Factory package via: `php artisan vendor:publish --provider="ChrisKonnertz\TranslationFactory\Integration\TranslationFactoryServiceProvider` (or by manually copying the config file to the `app/config` folder)
+Nevertheless you have to publish the assets via: `php artisan vendor:publish --provider="ChrisKonnertz\TranslationFactory\Integration\TranslationFactoryServiceProvider`

 After setup is complete, navigate to `http://<your-domain>/translation-factory` to start.